Sutton cum Duckmanton

 The nearest airport is East Midlands Airport and the nearest train and bus stations are in Chesterfield.

 History

 John Marius Wilson's Imperial Gazetteer of England and Wales (1870–72) said of Sutton-cum-Duckmanton:

 The parish registers date from 1662.

 Sutton Spring Wood

-Sutton Spring Wood (also known as Sutton Springs Woodis a small hamlet in Sutton-cum-Duckmanton parish.
+Sutton Spring Wood (also known as Sutton Springs Wood) is a small hamlet in Sutton-cum-Duckmanton parish.
 The hamlet consists of around 45 houses, in a heavily wooded area, with a road that passes under the A617 road that links it to Temple Normanton.
 It is linked to Chesterfield via a bus stop located on Moor Lane and it is close to Sutton Scarsdale and Sutton-cum-Duckmanton but these villages are not linked closely by road to Sutton Spring Wood.
 There are no shops, pubs or churches in the hamlet.
 Across the road from the hamlet is Calow Green.